AmeyGirdhari/Bulldozer-Price-Prediction/README.md

 the data is downloaded from kaggle bluebook for bulldozers competition:https://www.kaggle.com/c/bluebook-for-bulldozers/overview this data has mainly 3 datasets

-Train.csv is the training set, which contains data through the end of 2011.
+1)Train.csv is the training set, which contains data through the end of 2011.

-Valid.csv is the validation set, which contains data from January 1, 2012 - April 30, 2012 You make predictions on this set throughout the majority of the competition.
+2)Valid.csv is the validation set, which contains data from January 1, 2012 - April 30, 2012 You make predictions on this set throughout the majority of the competition.
 Your score on this set is used to create the public leaderboard.

-Test.csv is the test set, which won't be released until the last week of the competition.
+3)Test.csv is the test set, which won't be released until the last week of the competition.
 It contains data from May 1, 2012 - November 2012.
 Your score on the test set determines your final rank for the competition.

 ## Extracted insights from data